artyomagadzhanyan421/react-typescript-food/README.md

 # BiteBook

 MERN stack culinary application using TypeScript for people who want to check out unique and interesting recipes.
-In this application were implemented:
+This application was completed as a freelance project for a small local business in the catering industry.

 * JWT based authentication system with automatic log out
 * Role orriented structure (user and admin)